Posted November 2, 2015

 Compromised personal data, criminal services, drug and weapons markets, and illegal pornography are all part of the network of hidden sites now commonly referred to as the “Dark Web,” also known as the “Dark Net” (or “Darknet”).
 The term conveys not only the secrecy of how this underground channel operates, but also the illicit content often exchanged and sold within it.

-The terms Deep Web and Dark Web are often used interchangeably, but they are different.
+The terms Deep Web: The part of the World Wide Web that is not discoverable by means of standard search engines, including password-protected or dynamic pages and encrypted networks. and Dark Web are often used interchangeably, but they are different.
 While both are parts of the Internet that are not indexed by traditional search engines, and therefore not easy for the average user to find, the Deep Web is reachable via a standard browser and does not require special tools or niche software to access.

 On the other hand, the Dark Web is a subset of the Deep Web that cannot be accessed via standard browser and runs off a different protocol (i.e., not standard HTTP/HTTPS) and/or requires a special software or browser to access.
 Additionally, since Dark Web sites and channels are hidden, you often need to know their specific URLs or other information to find them.
 This is why the Dark Web is the hardest area for white hat security experts to monitor.

 The Dark Web is a prime environment for all types of illicit activities and various unregulated marketplaces selling goods and services ranging from counterfeit documents to illegal drugs and guns.
 The amount of content available on the Deep and Dark Web is massive, and according to some estimates, may be as much as 500 times greater than what is visible to conventional search engines.